wilsonte-umich/mdi-suite-template/shiny/shared/global/packages/README.md

 ---
+title: R Packages
+parent: Shared Files
+grand_parent: Stage 2 Apps
-published: false
+has_children: false
+nav_order: 1
 ---

-## R package dependencies
+## Global R package dependencies

-The **packages** folder provides configuration declarations for R packages that are common to many apps in a suite.

-These same files are also used by MDI::install() to discover the R packages that are needed.
+Files in **global/packages** provide declarations for R packages that are used by one or more apps in a suite.
+They are read by MDI::install() to discover the R packages that must be installed.

+## Component R package dependencies

-Any app, module, analysis type, or other component can also declare its need for a specific R package in a **module.yml** or **config.yml** file, by adding lines in this format:
+Any app, module, analysis type, or other component can also declare its need for a specific R package in its **module.yml** or **config.yml** file, as follows:

 ```
 packages: